Nick Yelloly: Return to GP3

-Sportscar career
+Sportscar career (2016–22)

-Switch to GT Racing with Porsche
+Porsche Cup racing

-In 2016 Yelloly made a switch to the Porsche Carrera Cup Germany series with the Project 1 Motorsport team, finishing the year as vice-champion of the rookie class and sixth place in the overall championship.
+In 2016, Yelloly made a switch to the Porsche Carrera Cup Germany series with the Project 1 Motorsport team, finishing the year as vice-champion of the rookie class and sixth place in the overall championship.
 He would also take part in the British Grand Prix supporting Porsche Supercup race at Silverstone.

-For 2017 he returned to the series with the same team, this time winning three races and ending the year as runner-up along with two appearances in the Porsche Supercup.
+For 2017, Yelloly returned to the series with the same team, this time winning three races and ending the year as runner-up along with two appearances in the Porsche Supercup.

 After showing good pace in the national series, Yelloly would make the full time move in to the Porsche Supercup for 2018 with the Fach Auto Tech team.
 A season long battle with Michael Ammermüller and Thomas Preining saw the Brit take second in the championship, having secured wins at the support races for the Monaco and German Grand Prix.

 BMW Motorsport works driver

+Chinese GT

 On 24 February 2019, BMW announced that Yelloly would be joining them as a works driver, taking part in his first race for the manufacturer in the China GT Championship in March.
 Driving for Fist Team AAI, the Briton took home five victories from ten races, thus earning himself the Chinese GT title.

 ADAC GT Masters

 In 2020, Yelloly teamed up with Schubert Motorsport to drive alongside Henric Skoog for the majority of the ADAC GT Masters season.
 He finished 22nd in the standings with a lone victory at the Red Bull Ring, having missed two rounds during the campaign.
+During the year, Yelloly also won the 24 Hours of Nürburgring alongside Nicky Catsburg and Alexander Sims.

 The Briton returned to the championship for the 2021 season, partnering Jesse Krohn in a Schubert-Motorsport-run BMW M6 GT3.
 With three podiums, including a second place during the season opener in Oschersleben, the pairing of Yelloly and Krohn ended the year eighth overall.